frankischilling/fce360-enhanced/README.md

 # fce360-enhanced (FCEUX-360 tweaks)

+FCE360-Enhanced is a fork of FCE360 (itself based on FCEUX) that focuses on front-end feel for Xbox 360.
+Beyond maintaining the original core emulation accuracy, this branch layers in fast list navigation, time-based scrolling, smoother menu cadence, richer pause-menu options, Lua scripting support, rewind, and an optional speed-up mode so the console version gains modern conveniences.

+Key additions include:
+- Time-based scrolling that accelerates while holding the stick or triggers, making giant ROM libraries manageable.
+- Refined menu/input processing so the ROM browser, pause menu, and tabs feel snappy even when lists are long.
+- Expanded pause-menu utilities (quick filters, slot controls, Lua toggles) tuned for controller workflows.
+- Full Lua scripting support with auto-load options, letting scripts read ROM metadata, draw overlays, and intercept input just like desktop FCEUX.
+- Integrated rewind system plus a turbo/speed-up toggle so you can quickly retry sections or fast-forward grindy bits.

+These UX upgrades sit entirely in the Xbox UI layer; the underlying emulation core stays unchanged from upstream FCEUX for compatibility and accuracy.
 Enhanced Xbox 360 port of the FCEUX NES emulator focused on front-end responsiveness.
 Core emulation code remains intact; improvements are limited to the Xbox UI layer (XUI scenes, input cadence, list scrolling).

 > **Note:** Code hasn't been touched since around 2016, so I'm giving it some love with UI improvements and modern features while preserving the original emulation core.